stephenfeagin/stephenfeagin.com/content/post/rescaling.md

 <a name="footnote1" id="footnote1">1</a>: A very helpful
 [reddit user](https://www.reddit.com/r/rstats/comments/562owx/rescaling_variables_with_r_just_a_short_blog_post/d8hefet)
-pointed out to me that this is, of course false.
+pointed out to me that this is, of course, false.
 Correlation is always scaled from -1 to 1, no matter how the original variables were scaled.
 I was clearly being loose with my language and not paying attention to the differences between colloquial and technical uses of terms like correlation.